Urban Vermin

 Urban Vermin is a Canadian animated television series produced by Decode Entertainment for YTV.
-The series was broadcast for a single season of 26 episodes, airing from October 8, 2007 to August 30, 2008.
+The series takes place in a world of anthropomorphic animals, where a pair of raccoons named Abe and Ken who work together in a war battle between good and evil.
+Abe's team is called the GLF (Garbage Liberation Front), along with Coco, Nigel and Madman, while Ken's army is simply called TRA (The Rat Army), alongside No-Neck and Zitzy.
+The series aired from October 8 to November 12, 2007.
+26 episodes were produced.

 Premise

 Urban Vermin is a story about two raccoon brothers that were once best friends until Ken decided to assemble an army of rats to help him seize control of all the garbage on their block.
 Abe decides to strike back against his evil brother and assembles his team of resistance fighters to help him free the block of Ken's reign.
-Abe's team is called the GLF (Garbage Liberation Front) while Ken's army is simply called TRA (The Rat Army).